 In July 2016, Réhahn had an opportunity to meet the O Du tribe, the smallest ethnic group in Vietnam.
 There are only about 500 O Du people worldwide.
 A little fewer than 200 have settled in Laos, while approximately 300 O Du live in Vietnam.

-The O Du live in Tuong Dung district in Nghe An, a province in the central highlands.
+The O Du live in Tuong Dung district in Nghe An province.
 There’s virtually no information about this tribe available online, so Réhahn travelled to their tribal land with no idea about what to expect.

-They used to live in 3 different locations but in 2006 they were moved to one small city near Vinh in Nghe An province, close to Laos.
+They used to live in 3 different locations but in 2006 they were moved to one small town, 2 hours from Vinh in the same province, close to Laos.
 They have 1 festival per year and only 5 original traditional costumes left.

 One 78-year-old woman by the name of Vi Thi Dung is the last person able to make part of the O Du traditional costume in Vietnam, and she only has the techniques to make the skirt!